drummondlab/drummondlab.github.io/README.md

 Clone the repository, making a local copy on your machine:

 	git clone https://github.com/getzlab/getzlab.github.io.git

+Create a personal branch:

+	git checkout -b my-getzlab-website

+Make your changes, commit them to your local branch, push your local branch to github:

+	git push origin my-getzlab-website

 Enter your local repository and check out the `staging` branch, where you'll make changes before promoting them to the `master` branch and publishing them: